 Trial roundup: Jury recommends five life sentences in child sexual abuse case

 Apr.
-24—A man convicted of sexual abuse will likely spend the rest of his life in prison after a Cleveland County jury recommended multiple life sentences.
+28—A man convicted of sexual abuse will likely spend the rest of his life in prison after a Cleveland County jury recommended multiple life sentences.

 Jurors deliberated for 3.5 hours Friday before finding Jesus Fuentes, 37, guilty of 12 counts of child sexual abuse.
 They recommended five life sentences and 60 years in prison as punishment.